MCP Gateway

 |---|---|---|

-| Enforcement Gateway | Palveron forwards HTTP/SSE traffic — tool calls are intercepted, inspected, and forwarded | Coding agents (Cursor, Windsurf, Claude Code), in-house MCP servers |
+| Enforcement Gateway | Palveron forwards Streamable-HTTP (JSON) traffic — tool calls are intercepted, inspected, and forwarded | Coding-agent target servers (GitHub, filesystem, database MCP servers), in-house MCP servers |

-| Governance Control Plane | SaaS platforms are registered via MCP connector templates; their tool calls are governed by tool policies | Salesforce Einstein, Microsoft Copilot, ServiceNow (native agents that cannot be proxied) |
+| Governance Control Plane | Native SaaS agents that cannot be proxied are registered as governed servers; their tool calls are governed by tool policies | Salesforce Einstein, Microsoft Copilot, ServiceNow |

 How It Works